Jeremy Pena Preview, Player Props: Astros vs. Tigers

-The Houston Astros, including Jeremy Pena (hitting .270 in his past 10 games, with three doubles, four walks and an RBI), battle starting pitcher Matt Manning and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.
+The Houston Astros, including Jeremy Pena (.324 slugging percentage in past 10 games, including no home run), take on starter Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Saturday at 6:10 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-1) against the Tigers.

 Jeremy Pena Game Info & Props vs. the Tigers